bjh21/mal/docs/GC.md

 collection, namely `repl_env` and its contents.
 This will require you to implement most of the rest of the garbage collector.

-Add a flag to each mal object called `gc_marked`.
+* Add a flag to each mal object called `gc_marked`.
 A newly-created object should have this flag clear.

-Add some code to the body of `gc_mark` to process the mal object passed as its one parameter.
+* Add some code to the body of `gc_mark` to process the mal object passed as its one parameter.
   If the `gc_marked` flag is set on that object, `gc_mark` should return immediately.
 If it is clear, the function should set the flag and then call `gc_mark` recursively on every object referenced by this one.

-Modify `gc_sweep` so that instead of freeing every object, it only frees (and removes from the object list) those that have `gc_marked` clear.
+* Modify `gc_sweep` so that instead of freeing every object, it only frees (and removes from the object list) those that have `gc_marked` clear.
 Where it finds an object with `gc_marked` set, it should clear the flag and otherwise leave it alone.

-Adjust the call to `gc` in the main loop to pass `repl_env` as its single argument.
+* Adjust the call to `gc` in the main loop to pass `repl_env` as its single argument.
 This will ensure that the objects referenced from `repl_env` are not freed, but everything else is.

 #### Step 3

-Step 3 introduces environments, so `gc_mark` needs to be extended to support them.
+* Extend `gc_mark` to support environments.

 At this point the garbage-collector starts to be properly useful: if you instrument it you should be able to see it keeping objects while they're referenced by `repl_env` and freeing them when they're removed.